+Days 1 & 2 – CasablancaUpon arrival at the airport we were met by our private guide Idriess and our driver Abdul who took us to our hotel for the night.
 In the morning Idriess met us to take us to the central market and then to Hassan II Mosque, the largest in Morocco.
 Very impressive, especially as Idriess got us in to view the interior before the mosque had officially opened.
 Casablanca is a large city of 6 million, built around the port and the fishing industry.

 Hassan II Mosque, CasablancaWe then drove for 90 km to Rabat, the state capital, to see the Mausoleum of Mohammad V and the diplomatic area.
 Idriess left us at the hotel so we walked round the town and I had a drink on panoramic rooftop terrace while Cathy took a swim in the pool.

 Day 3 – Rabat, Volubilis and FezIdriess, who up to now had been impeccably dressed in a brown sports jacket and brown flannels with turn ups, arrived to meet us in traditional Arab clothing – a long dark yellow robe with decorative highlights.
 On to Volubilis, a Roman settlement which was explained to us by a very experienced and knowledgeable local guide.
 The weather was very hot by this time.

 Roman basilica ruins, VolubilisThen it was back to the car for the last leg to Fez.
 The landscape was becoming mountainous with fertile soil varying in colour from dark brown to pinkish shades.
 The villages we passed through reminded Cathy of those we had seen 17 years before in South Africa.

+Day 4 – FezWe left with Idriess and were driven to a hilltop fort for a view over the city of Fez.
 Then we went to the heart of the old city or Medina, first to a pottery and mosaic craft centre then to the tannery, buying items at both.
 After strolling through many streets passing mosques, university buildings and a museum, we had a traditional Moroccan lunch in a palace.
 After a glimpse of the main gate of the Royal Palace we returned to the hotel.

 Gate of the Royal Palace, Fez

 Day 5 – Fez & MarrakechA long day, a long drive.
 Left Fez at 9am and first stopped at Ifrane, a sort of alpine skiing resort and also the home of a new private university.
 Coffee, then on through very red earth mountainous scenery – the middle Atlas.